connectscape/Makurhini/README.md

 ## Makurhini on Linux

-To install Makurhini on Ubuntu linux consider the following steps:
+To install Makurhini on linux consider the following steps:

 1)  Use the **Linux command line** to install the *unit* package: